 So the question is this; how do we set ourselves up to look and feel our best through not only our first half of life but also our second?

-While estrogen loss is most pronounced in menopause, in fact estrogen production begins to decline in most women before they even turn 40.
-When we are in perimenopause (the ten or so years before the cessation of our periods), we start noticing changes in our skin that may interpret as ‘chronicle ageing’, but in fact the gradual decline of estrogen amplifies the aging process.
+While estrogen loss is most pronounced in menopause, in fact, estrogen production begins to decline in most women before they even turn 40.
+When we are in perimenopause (the ten or so years before the cessation of our periods), we start noticing changes in our skin that may interpret as ‘chronological aging’, but in fact the gradual decline of estrogen amplifies the aging process.
 It is gradual at first and then…not so gradual.

 ˚ thinning skin

 ˚ decrease in collagen and elastin (sagging and laxity)

 ˚ in skin of color EDS may also include patchy depigmentation and texture abnormalities